Fast Covariance Estimation for Sparse Functional Data: Method

 \end{lem} The proof of Lemma~\ref{lem:icv} is the same as that of Lemma 3.1 in \citet{Xu:12} and thus is omitted.
-Similar to \citet{Xu:12}, we further simplify iCV by using the approximation $(\bI_{n_i}-\bS_{ii})^{-2} = \bI_{n_i} + 2\bS_{ii}$.
-Note that $\bS_{ii}$ is symmetric.
+Similar to \citet{Xu:12}, we further simplify iCV by using the approximation $(\bI_{n_i}-\bS_{ii}^T)^{-1}(\bI_{n_i}-\bS_{ii})^{-1} = \bI_{n_i} + \bS_{ii} + \bS_{ii}^T$.
 This approximation leads to the generalized cross validation, which we denote as iGCV,

 While iGCV in~\eqref{eq:igcv} is much easier to compute than iCV in~\eqref{eq:icv}, the formula in~\eqref{eq:igcv} is still computationally expensive as the smoother matrix $\bS$ is of dimension $N\times N$, where $N=2,000$ if $n=100$ and $m_i = m =5$ for all $i$.
 Thus, we further simplify iGCV.